Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Algorithm

 Then, combining the ERM learning framework with the Laplacian regularization (\ref{eq.alg-laplacian}) and local Rademacher complexity term (\ref{eq.alg-tail-sum}), we define the minimization objective as

-where $\tau_A, \tau_I$ and $\tau_S$ are regularization parameters, $E(h)$ is the Laplacian regularization and $T(h)$ is the regularizer related to local Rademacher complexity.
+where $\tau_A, \tau_I$ and $\tau_S$ are regularization parameters, $E(h)$ is the Laplacian regularization and $T(h)$ is the regularizer on local Rademacher complexity.

-For kernel hypotheses, the tail sum of the eigenvalues of the kernel is commonly used to estimate local Rademacher complexity \cite{bartlett2005local}.
-However, the tail sum of eigenvalues for one single kernel is a constant, so it has no influence on the learning model if we add this term to the objective.
-Local Rademacher complexity of multiple kernel learning (MKL) is undetermined.
-Thus, together with ERM, it can be used to learn a better combination of kernels \cite{cortes2013learning,li2018multi}.
-For MKL, the kernel matrix $\mathbf{K}$ in (\ref{eq.alg-tail-sum}) is a linear combination of a set of kernel matrices.
-Our previous work \cite{li2018multi} used the mirror gradient descent algorithm to learning multi-class MKL.
-However, the optimization was overly complicated and inefficient.

-For linear hypotheses, the tail sum of singular values of $\WW$ is not a constant and it can thus be optimized together with the estimator.
-In this paper we adopt efficient random Fourier features to approximate single kernel methods \cite{rahimi2007random} rather than using ineffective MKL.
-We then define local Rademacher complexity term in a general form, $T(h) = \sum_{j > \theta} \tilde{\lambda}_j(\WW),$ for both linear estimators and approximate kernel estimators.
+For kernel hypotheses, the tail sum of the eigenvalues of the kernel is commonly used to estimate local Rademacher complexity.
+However, the tail sum of eigenvalues for one single kernel is a constant, so it does not influence the learning model if we add this term to the objective.
+However, local Rademacher complexity of multiple kernel learning (MKL) is undetermined, and thus our previous work \cite{li2018multi} introduced local Rademacher complexity to improve the performance of multi-class MKL.
+Yet, the optimization of multi-class MKL was overly complicated and inefficient.
+In this paper, we adopt an efficient feature mapping-based linear estimator to approximate single kernel methods \cite{rahimi2007random} rather than using ineffective MKL.
+We then define local Rademacher complexity term in a general form in \eqref{eq.alg-tail-sum}, $T(h) = \sum_{j > \theta} \tilde{\lambda}_j(\WW),$ for both linear estimators and approximate kernel estimators.